Projects & Studies

 Built in 1958, the Mill St. Substation is one of the major distribution substations in the Nelson Hydro network, serving approximately 5,860 customers.
 In July 2021 a critical transformer failed and was subsequently deemed uneconomical to repair.
 This failure moved up the planned upgrade of the substation by one year as the substation was at the end of its life.
 The majority of the construction work will be completed by contractors.

 Nelson Hydro is working with an engineering firm to design the new substation and plan the transition from the old equipment to the new without interrupting power to its customers.
 The project will be completed over a three-year period from 2022 to 2024.
-The project budget is still being finalized through the tendering process and is estimated to be $4.5 million.
+The project budget is $8.3 million with construction starting in September 2023.

 Geographic Information System Implementation